so-aaronrank/data-engineering-test/README.md

 ## Getting Started

 1. Review the requirements and event schemas
-2. Sketch out your architecture (we'll discuss before you code)
+2. Sketch out your architecture
 3. Implement schema and ingestion
-4. Write and test queries
+4. Write queries
 5. Discuss trade-offs and alternatives

-**Sample data file**: `sample_events.jsonl`

-Ready when you are—let's start with your initial thoughts on the architecture.